 - Keep your van safe.
 You can often save money by fitting your van with a security system and agreeing to store it in a locked garage.
 Even taking driver's safety courses can help you shave some money off your premiums.

 - Insure your van at market value.
-Market value takes depreciation into consideration so that your premiums reflect the van's drop in value year after year.
-If you have a brand-new van and insure it for market value, make sure your policy offers "new for old replacement".
-This gives you about two years where your insurer will consider the value of your van to be that of a brand-new one.
+Market value is cheaper than agreed value, as the payout figure is decided on the day of the claim (rather than an 'agreed' amount set when taking out the policy.
+If you have a brand-new van and insure it for market value, make sure your policy offers "new for old replacement" – it gives you about 2 years where your insurer will consider the value of your van to be that of a brand-new one.

 - Pay your premiums annually.
 Some insurers might offer you a discount in return for paying your premiums yearly instead of monthly.